Couldn’t fit Brazil in this year? Maybe having a Barcelona Carnival is the next best thing.

 As mentioned, Barcelona Carnival kicks off with the arrival of King Carnestoltes and his seven ambassadors who strut their stuff in a parade called the Pasacalle de los Siete Embajadores.

-On the Friday the most popular parade is organized specifically for kids.
+On the Friday the most popular parade is organized specifically for those visiting Barcelona with kids.

-The petit carnavalassu parade starts every year from Plaça Sant Just at 5:15 pm and ends in Plaça de la Mercé at 6:15 pm with a percussion concert.
+The petit carnavalassu parade starts every year from Plaça de la Mercè at 5:45 pm and ends in Plaça del Rei at 6:15 pm with a percussion concert and chocolates.

 You’ll see Barcelona’s kids (and yours too if you dress them up!) dressed up in their favourite costumes, playing music, and throwing confetti.